panagiotisfassaris/silkmoth/README.md

 python scanner.py <your_ip_address>
 ```

 Replace <your_ip_address> with the IP address of the machine running the scanner.

-For example:
+Example:

 ```bash
 python scanner.py 192.168.1.95